Co-Teaching for Unsupervised Domain Adaptation and Expansion: Method

 \subsection{Framework}

-As illustrated in \cref{fig:overview}, CT consists of knowledge distillation based CT (kdCT) and mixup based CT (miCT).
-Both kdCT and miCT are introduced to exploit the domain-specific advantages of the two teacher networks.
-In particular, kdCT allows the student network to simultaneously learn the two teacher networks' dark knowledge about every training sample.
-Meanwhile, miCT improves the generalization ability of the student network by using the mixup technique in a cross-domain manner.
-As the two implementations of CT are orthogonal to each other, they can be used either alone or jointly.
+\model consists of knowledge distillation based CT (kdCT) and mixup based CT (miCT).
+As \cref{fig:overview} shows, kdCT allows the student network to simultaneously learn the two teacher networks' dark knowledge about every training sample.
+Meanwhile, miCT improves the generalization ability of the student by using the mixup technique in a cross-domain manner.
+As the two implementations of \model are orthogonal to each other, they can be used either alone or jointly.